Audi RS 2 Avant: Overview

-With so much power available, the RS 2 could accelerate from 0 to 100 km/h in 4.8 seconds, and achieve a maximum speed of 262 km/h (electronically restricted), despite weighing over 1600 kg.
+The RS 2 could accelerate from 0 to 100 km/h in 4.8 seconds, and achieve a maximum speed of 262 km/h (electronically restricted), despite weighing over 1600 kg.
 In a road test conducted in 1995, British car magazine Autocar timed the RS 2 from 0 to 30 mph at just 1.5 seconds, which they confirmed was faster than the McLaren F1 road car.
-Even by more modern standards, its performance is exceptional; it could accelerate on-par with the 5th generation Chevrolet Corvette (C5) and a 996 generation Porsche 911.
+It could accelerate on-par with the 5th generation Chevrolet Corvette (C5) and a 996 generation Porsche 911.

 A six-speed manual gearbox (parts code prefix: 01E, identification code: CRB) (gear ratios - 1st: 3.500, 2nd: 1.889, 3rd: 1.320, 4th: 1.034, 5th: 0.857, 6th: 0.711) was the only transmission choice.
 Audi's Torsen-based 'trademark' quattro permanent four-wheel drive system was standard.
 Front and rear final drive units contained a conventional 'open' differential, and have a ratio of 4.111, although the rear (parts code prefix: 01H, identification code: AZE) also has an electro-mechanical diff lock.

 Porsche-designed braking and suspension systems replaced the standard Audi 80 equipment, however, the Bosch Anti-lock braking system (ABS) was retained.
 The front brakes feature either 304 mm in diameter by 32 mm thick radially ventilated disc brakes, and use Brembo four-opposed piston fixed calipers, or a 'modified' option of larger discs (which will only fit under a 17" wheel) of 322 mm by 32 mm, with uprated brake pads.
 The rears featured 299 mm by 24 mm radially vented discs, again with Brembo four-piston calipers, and the 'modified' option included identical sized discs, but merely included cross-drilling, along with uprated pads.
 The hand brake worked on the rears, and consisted of a cable operated 'drum in disc' system.